stacks-network/docs/src/pages/understand-stacks/transactions.md

 const l = listCV([trueCV(), falseCV()]);
 ```

-If you develop in Typescript, the type checker can help prevent you from creating wrongly-typed Clarity values.
+If you develop in TypeScript, the type checker can help prevent you from creating wrongly-typed Clarity values.
 For example, the following code won't compile since in Clarity lists are homogeneous, meaning they can only contain values of a single type.
 It is important to include the type variable `BooleanCV` in this example, otherwise the typescript type checker won't know which type the list is of and won't enforce homogeneity.

 ```js
 const l = listCV < BooleanCV > [trueCV(), intCV(1)];